 After a trip by Navibus to Trentemoult and a stroll through the narrow streets of this unusual village, there’s nothing like sitting down with friends or family at this restaurant concealed behind an Art Deco façade on the banks of the Loire.
 In terms of cuisine, you’ll be treated to traditional and more contemporary bistronomic dishes based on brasserie-style classics.
 The chic industrial/marine décor definitely adds to the experience.
 Beautiful quayside terrace.

-It’s been 25 years since Jean-Yves Guého’s restaurant breezed its way to obtaining a Michelin star.
+It’s been almost 30 years since Jean-Yves Guého’s restaurant breezed its way to obtaining a Michelin star.
 In this 1874 manor house with a sublime view over the Ile de Nantes, this well-travelled chef from Vannes concocts cuisine of the highest quality, blending tradition and modernity, marine influences, finesse and generosity.
 It’s a by-the-book gastronomic experience, from the dishes and chic contemporary décor to the discreet, ultra-professional service.
 Local sourcing and home-grown vegetables.
 Incredible wine cellar.

 Behind a red-painted shop front, you’ll find an old-fashioned style bistro, full of colour, flavour and energy.
 Seated at Laurent Debray’s counter or at one of his tables, fans of bistro-style cuisine can enjoy hearty, authentic dishes (mostly meat-based), with irresistible flavour and well-chosen local produce.
 The owner has a passion for wine and expertly quenches his guests’ thirst.